 Some online shoppers are explicitly seeking out local merchants to mitigate some of the risks, ensure friendly return policies and guarantee quality goods; for other shoppers, it’s all about supporting local retailers.

-This is great news for local merchants who are willing to capitalise on the preference for shopping locally.
+This is great news for local merchants who are willing to capitalize on the preference for shopping locally.

 Many emerging Australian startups are dedicated to making online shopping an easier process and are creating opportunities for businesses to bolster their sales.
-Here are five innovative ideas to consider in 2014.
+Here are five innovative ideas to consider.

 1. Optimise Your Product Display